List of Fitbit products: Fitbit Aria

 In April 2012, Fitbit released a weighing scale called the Fitbit Aria.
 It recognizes users and measures weight, body mass index (BMI) and percentage of body fat of the user.
 It can keep track of eight individual users and updates information to fitbit.com automatically via Wi-Fi network.
 The information is also updated to smartphone apps.

 Wireless headphones

 Fitbit Flyer

 Sweatproof wireless earphones by Fitbit.
 Has noise isolation.

-Fitbit comparison (2007–2023)
+Fitbit comparison (2007–2025)

-Note that no Fitbits have been launched yet in 2024, but Fitbit is planning the Luxe 2 and Charge 7.